-SONIA 2, our second clinical trial, is currently ongoing and is fully recruited.
+SONIA 2, our second clinical trial, finished in January 2019

 What is SONIA 2?

 SONIA 2 enrolled 138 patients who have been randomly divided into two equal groups.
 69 receive nitisinone and the other 69 receive no treatment.
-Comparing the two groups is essential to provide evidence for nitisinone slowing progression of AKU.
-Depending on the results of the study, and if nitisinone is shown to be effective, then the DevelopAKUre consortium could apply for a drug license as a treatment for AKU.
+Comparing the two groups was essential in providing evidence for nitisinone slowing progression of AKU.

-The trial is based at three clinical sites:
+The trial was based at three clinical sites:

 Liverpool (UK), Paris (France) and Piestany (Slovakia).
-Patients will make a total of six visits to a test centre, with each visit
+Patients made a total of six visits to a test centre, with each visit

 lasting up to four days.
-They will also complete questionnaires between visits and there will be a follow-up phone call a month after
+They also completed questionnaires between visits and a follow-up phone call a month after

-Patients taking part in SONIA 2 are recruited from across Europe, and from Jordan.
-They have access to world experts in AKU at the three clinical sites and receive patient support from the AKU Society and ALCAP.
+Patients taking part in SONIA 2 were recruited from across Europe, and from Jordan.
+They have access to world leading experts in AKU at the three clinical sites and receive patient support from the AKU Society and ALCAP.

-to be certain of its effectiveness, we need to prove that the drug is able to lower HGA in AKU patients and show that it is safe for
+to be certain of its effectiveness, we needed to prove that the drug is able to lower HGA in AKU patients and show that it is safe for

 use as a treatment in AKU.